Disability Inclusion for Every Last Child...Jacinta's Story

 One of the biggest challenges in treating disabled children in Kenya is that they’ve previously been hidden from view.
 Disabled children are often, at best, kept inside, at worst they are abandoned by parents, who often feel disability is a curse.

 Save the children with funding from CBM (Christian Blind Mission) is supporting the Turkana County health teams to ensure children with disabilities are referred for treatment.
-Whether the treatment is surgery, physical therapy or children being provided with prosthetic limbs, Save the Children pays for the entire treatment plus transport costs for the parent to bring the child to hospital.
+Whether the treatment is surgery, physical therapy or children being provided with prosthetic limbs, Save the Children through CBM support pays for the entire treatment plus transport costs for the parent to bring the child to hospital.

-We also rehabilitate schools to make them wheelchair friendly, provide parents with life skills which lead to economic opportunities and run radio debates to reduce stigma and ensure families are bringing their disabled children for treatment.
+Through the project, we also rehabilitate schools to make them wheelchair friendly, provide parents with life skills which lead to economic opportunities and run radio debates to reduce stigma and ensure families are bringing their disabled children for treatment.

-Save the Children has supported Jacinta by providing her with prosthetic legs and ensuring her school is accessible.
+Save the Children supported Jacinta by providing her with prosthetic legs and ensuring her school is accessible.

 “I’ve just finished secondary school.
 My exams went well.
 I’m planning to start a computer course in January.”